Call for Proposals – IDIL 2025 Incubation Program

 - Application deadline: January 29, 2025

-- Preparation of lessons: Starting in April 2025
+- Course preparation: Starting in April 2025

-- Implementation for the 2025-2026 academic year
+- To be implemented for the 2025–2026 academic year

-Submission guidelines
+Submission Guidelines

 EVALUATION